Tempo: Compiled Dynamic Deep Learning with Symbolic Dependence Graphs: Supporting Dynamic DL Programs

-\mypar{(b)~Unrolling loops} Users can fully unroll loops~\cite{frostig2018compiling}, generating all concrete instantiations of dynamic dependencies.
-This leads to large graph sizes that increase with the number of timesteps, increasing compilation times and losing the semantic understanding of the dynamic dependence, which prevents optimizations.
-It also requires a known upper bound on the number of iterations.
+\mypar{(b)~Unrolling loops} Users can statically unroll the timestep loop~\cite{frostig2018compiling} when $T$ is known, generating all instantiations of dynamic dependencies.
+This leads to \emph{graph size explosion}, increasing compilation times, and also loses the semantics of dynamic dependencies, which prevents optimizations.

-\mypar{(c)~Over-approximation with dynamic slicing} Users can write programs that statically over-approximate loop-carried state~\cite{hessel2021podracer} (see~\Fs\ref{fig:representations}b~and~\ref{fig:representations}c): they allocate a static buffer with the maximum possible size~$ub(I)$, and modify the body and condition to use dynamic slicing to extract the inputs needed at each timestep or to write the outputs.
-This is cumbersome for users, requires a known upper bound on the number of iterations, and often results in excessive memory usage.